Skip to main content

 When you look at something, your eyes send the information of what you see to your brain.
 Your brain can only process this information at its own speed and when things move too quickly, it can make mistakes.

 A thaumotrope is a spinning toy invented way back in the 1800s.
 It tricks your brain into seeing two different images together as one image.
-This is like how videos trick your brain into seeing a many separate images as a moving picture.
+This is how videos trick your brain into seeing a many separate images as a moving picture.

 What you'll need